check-spelling-sandbox/shields/doc/production-hosting.md

 - [`local-shields-io-production.yml`][local-shields-io-production.yml].
   This file contains secrets which are checked in with a deploy commit.
 - [`shields-io-production.yml`][shields-io-production.yml].
 This file
-  contains non-secrets which are checked in to the main repo.
+  contains non-secrets which are checked into the main repo.
 - [`default.yml`][default.yml].
 This file contains defaults.

 Secrets are supplied directly as environment vars.